tecnomod-um/SK-FHIR-IG/ValueSet-stroke-risk-factor-snomed-vs.md

       ]
     }
   ],
-  "description" : "Defines the SNOMED CT codes for conditions or risk factors relevant to stroke.", "immutable" : false,
+  "description" : "Defines the SNOMED CT codes for conditions or risk factors relevant to stroke, including an option for unknown status.", "immutable" : false,
   "purpose" : "To provide a standardized set of SNOMED CT concepts representing stroke-related risk factors for coding and validation.", "copyright" : "This value set includes SNOMED CT® content.
 SNOMED CT® is distributed by SNOMED International.",